Ravikant2005/Resume-Builder/README.md

 ## Resume Builder Website: Resume Creator

 ### I am excited to introduce Resume Creator, a dynamic and user-friendly Resume Builder website, meticulously crafted with a combination of HTML, CSS, and JavaScript.
-Developed by The VRS Codes, this platform leverages Bootstrap's powerful development tools to provide users with an intuitive experience in creating and customizing their professional resumes effortlessly.

 ## Key Features: